Shirley Hufstedler: Later career

 Hufstedler was considered to be a candidate for the Supreme Court if a vacancy had occurred under the Jimmy Carter presidency.
 In 1981, Hufstedler returned to private life, teaching and practicing law.
 She was a partner in the firm Hufstedler & Kaus, now merged into Morrison & Foerster.
 She taught across the country, including stints at the University of California at Irvine and Santa Cruz, the University of Iowa, the University of Vermont, Stanford Law School, and the University of Oregon.

 Personal life

 Hufstedler met her husband, Seth Hufstedler, at law school and they married in 1949.
 They had one child, Dr. Steve Hufstedler, and four grandchildren.

+Hufstedler appears in the 2009 film biography of pioneering aviator and hostess Pancho Barnes, The Legend of Pancho Barnes and the Happy Bottom Riding Club, billed as "Pancho's legal advisor."

 On March 30, 2016, Hufstedler died in Glendale, California, from cerebrovascular disease at the age of 90.
 She is interred in the Forest Lawn Memorial Park (Glendale).

 Awards and honors

 Hufstedler served on boards of trustees, governing boards and visiting committees for numerous foundations, institutions, corporations and universities as follows: